The UK Research Councils (RCUK) offer some of the most generous funding for PhD study in England, Scotland, Wales and Northern Ireland.

 Studentships are therefore merit-based, being awarded to the very best candidates.

-Selection is carried out by the individual universities to which studentships have been allocated.
+Selection is carried out by the individual universities.
 The Research Councils themselves do not play a direct role in student applications.

 Universities will set their own selection criteria, but most will include the following: